Raşit Çetiner

 Raşit Çetiner (born 10 September 1956) is a Turkish football coach and a former player of Galatasaray (1981–1988) and Fenerbahçe (1978–1981).
 He also played for Kocaelispor between 1974 and 1978.
 In 1978, when playing for Kocaelispor he became the top goal-scorer in TFF First League and awarded as the Player of the Year.
 In 1982 and 1985 he helped Galatasaray win the Turkish Cup.
 He retired in 1988 after sustaining a serious injury in a Galatasaray-Samsunspor match in 1986–87.

 He also managed the Turkey U21 national team for many years.
 He resigned when his team fell to a 2–1 defeat against Kazakhstan and he was succeeded by Reha Kapsal.

-Çetiner is married and has two sons named Erdim and Doruk.
+Çetiner is married and has two sons named Erdem and Doruk.